 For these reasons, an inverter might be the best choice for the outdoors.
-They're small, quiet, easy to transport, fuel-efficient, and have specific outlets that are great for recreation if you want all the benefits of an inverter but need a larger generator.
+They're small, quiet, easy to transport, fuel-efficient, and have specific outlets that are great for recreation if you want all the benefits of an inverter but need a household backup generator.

 Some inverters can run simultaneously along with a parallel kick to increase or even double your power output.
 If you want both worlds' best, you can look into a digital hybrid open frame inverter, which is quieter, lighter, and more advanced versions of traditional generators.

 You know you need a generator for work, home, or play, but what features should you consider?
 It's essential to take a look at all the available features for the generators and inverters that will fit your needs.

 Having a generator with a wheel kit will make it easy to transport your unit wherever you need it.

 If you plan to take your unit on trips or use it recreationally, consider the total weight and size of your unit as smaller lighter units are much easier to lift and move around.